hatakkey/MAG-cups/docs/installation_verification.md

 ## 3. **Check the MAG-C ,DB and UP**

-Check the multi-chassis redundancy between the CP , the communication with the DB and the SX status with UP1 and UP2
+Check the multi-chassis redundancy between the CP, the communication with the DB and the SX status with UP1 and UP2.

 ### 3.1. **Check the PFCP Reference Point Peers**
-The communication with UPs can be checked via the below predefined script
+The communication with UPs can be checked via the below predefined script.

 ```bash
 *A:CP1>file cf1:\magc\ #